Deleting posts automatically in Mastodon after a certain time period

 On Mastodon, if you’re browsing someone’s profile page you can click the Media tab to just show their posts which have an attached image, audio or video file.
 Text-only posts and posts shared from other accounts are not shown in the Media tab.

 The Media tab is especially useful if you’re browsing for works on an artist’s profile for example, or any account that posts interesting bits of media.
-It means you can go straight to specific works instead of having to scroll through non-media posts.
+It means you can go straight to specific works instead of having to scroll through non-media posts or boosted posts by other people.

 Usually the tab is indicated by the word “Media”, but in some apps it may be an icon such a series of pictures.